JonathanPalma-code/CV/README.md

 ![My Codewarrior Profile Badge](https://www.codewars.com/users/Jonathan%20Palma/badges/large)

 My profile in codewars can be found [here](https://www.codewars.com/users/Jonathan%20Palma/).
-The language used here are (at the moment):
+The language used is (at the moment):

 * Ruby